xapple/forest_puller/NOTES.md

 * Type up meeting notes.

+* Add Forest Resource Assessment data, available in csv and excel form.

+* Add an FRA section to the README and in the publication

 # TODO

+* Add an estimation of net increment through FRA growing stock

 * Replace Czech Republic by the official short name "Czechia"

-* Add Forest Resource Assessment data, available in csv and excel form.

 * Test install on fresh ubuntu again (esp. dependencies)